UniqueNetwork/unique_docs/docs/networks/rpc.md

-# Unique Palett - RPC calls
+# Unique Palette - RPC calls

 ### :small_blue_diamond:**_accountBalance_**

 **Description**

-Gets amount of tokens that belong to the specified account in the specified collection.
+Gets the number of tokens that belong to the specified account in the specified collection.

 **Declaration**